 Generally, we recommend responding to the notice as failure to respond may result in additional notices and eventually, estimated Arizona sales tax assessments.
 Unless you are aware of information Arizona might have, it is generally advisable to send a carefully crafted letter to determine what, if anything, the state has.
 Most times, Arizona has nothing to substantiate their claim.
 Of course, if your business volunteers information to the Arizona Department of Revenue, it can result in a sales tax assessment based on information that the state doesn’t have absent you volunteering that information.

 Because there is no one size fits all approach, we recommend speaking with a sales tax professional to discuss the options that are best for your business.
-Of course, if you don’t have a well-versed sales tax lawyer, accountant, or other professional, you can call us for a free consultation.
+Of course, if you don’t have a well-versed sales tax lawyer, accountant, or other professional, you can call us for a consultation.

 Learn More About Transaction Privilege Tax